Akankshabhasin/Akankshabhasin/README.md

 - 👯 I’m looking for opportunities.
 -->

+I'm Akanksha Bhasin, final year undergraduate student.
+I am a hackathon enthusiast and is passionate about Web & AI.
 - 🔭 I’m currently working on Web
 - 💬 Ask me about Community management & Voice
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/akankshabhasin)